What Is Rear Wheel Drive? – The Pros And Cons

 Disadvantages of Rear-Wheel Drive

 Reduced traction is a disadvantage of rear-wheel drive vehicles, especially in areas that get a lot of rain or snow.
 It is harder for the driver to control a rear-wheel drive vehicle in these conditions.
-The decreased traction also makes it difficult to climb steep grades or maneuver on muddy or poorly maintained roads.

 Because rear-wheel drive systems are more complicated, they also cost more to manufacture.
 This translates to a higher sticker price for the buyer.